Bizarre (rapper)

-Rufus Johnson (born July 5, 1976), better known by his stage name Bizarre, formerly Bizarre Kid, is an American rapper and producer, best known for his work with the Detroit-based hip hop group D12.
+Rufus Johnson (born July 5, 1976), better known by his stage name Bizarre (formerly Bizarre Kid), is an American rapper, best known as a member of the Detroit-based hip-hop group D12.

 Early life

 Bizarre was born Rufus Johnson on July 5, 1976, in Detroit.
 Bizarre grew up living with his single mother.
 He started rapping when he was in fifth grade.
 His teacher thought he was talking to himself, and began calling him 'Bizarre Kid', which eventually led to the stage name 'Bizarre'.
-In 1995, he joined the rap group D12 with neighborhood friends DeShaun "Proof" Holton, Karnail "Bugz" Pitts, Carlos "Fuzz Scoota" Rabb, Willie "Eye Kyu" Drake, and Von "Kuniva" Carlisle.
-He also met Marshall "Eminem" Mathers through Proof.
-Bizarre used to attend a club on Friday nights called 'The Shelter' in Saint Andrew's Hall, where rap battles were held.